cal-itp/data-infra/docs/datasets_and_tables/transitdatabase.md

 Airtable forces the use of the left-most field as the primary key of the database: the field that must be referenced in other tables, similar to a VLOOKUP in a spreadsheet.
 Unlike many databases, Airtable doesn't enforce uniqueness in the values of the primary key field.
 Instead, it assigns it an underlying and mostly hidden unique [`RECORD ID`](https://support.airtable.com/hc/en-us/articles/360051564873-Record-ID), which can be exposed by creating a formula field to reference it.

 For the sake of this documentation, we've noted the [`Primary Field`](https://support.airtable.com/hc/en-us/articles/202624179-The-primary-field), which is not guaranteed to be unique.
 Some tables additionally expose the unique [`RECORD ID`](https://support.airtable.com/hc/en-us/articles/360051564873-Record-ID) as well.

+### Full Documentation of Fields

+AirTable does not currently have an effective mechanism to programmaticaly download your data schema (they have currently paused issuing keys to their metadata API).
+Rather than manually type-out and export each individual field definition from AirTable, please see the [AirTable-based documentation of fields](https://airtable.com/appPnJWrQ7ui4UmIl/api/docs) which is produced as a part of their API documentation.
+Note that you must be authenticated with access to the base to reach this link.

 ## Related Data